0xdead4f/jswatch/README.md

    - Creates ./js directory
    - Downloads initial versions of files
-   - Saves them as baselines named base on `title` on the configuration
+   - Saves them as baselines named base on `title` on the configuration on `./js` directory

 2. Monitoring: